Table of Contents

 Sleep apnea has become a more common problem in recent years, and it can have some serious risks for those who suffer from it.
 People with sleep apnea are at a higher risk of heart disease, including heart failure and memory loss.
 Sleep apnea causes poor sleep quality which can lead to other health problems such as high blood pressure, heart disease, and type 2 diabetes.

 Losing weight can help with sleep apnea syndrome.
 Sleep apnea headaches can cause the pain and pressure on your head that occur in the morning after waking up from a sleep episode.
 Sleeping with a snoring partner can increase the risk of sleep apnea.
-The risks of sleep apnea are also higher among people who have other medical issues such as high blood pressure, obesity, and diabetes
+The risks of sleep apnea are also higher among people who have other medical issues such as high blood pressure, obesity, and diabetes.
+To summarize it: sleep apnea can kill you.

 Recommended Sleep Apnea Treatments By Doctors